edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 marblerun
 ```

-## Step 2: Install the control-plane onto your cluster
+## Step 2: Install the control plane onto your cluster

 Now that you have the CLI running locally and a cluster that is ready to go, it’s time to install the control plane.

-Install Marblerun's *Coordinator* control-plane by running:
+Install Marblerun's *Coordinator* control plane by running:

 ```bash
 marblerun install --simulation